Selected Passages from Hungarian-Ottoman Wars

 Summer, 1599: a new attempt against Buda

-Pálffy and Schwarzenberg moved against Buda on 7 August to make a try again.
-The Pasha bravely rode out with his cavalry to meet them but Pálffy and Zrínyi were able to ambush him.
-They slew more than 400 Turks and captured the pasha himself.
-Later in September, they tried to take Pest city with the „petard” explosives but the guards beat them back, Schwarzenberg got even a wound in his leg.
-He was substituted by Archduke Matthias and by Pálffy until the new commander arrived.
+Pálffy and Schwarzenberg attacked Buda on August 7, but failed.
+The Pasha bravely rode out with his cavalry to meet them, but Pálffy and Zrínyi were able to ambush him.
+They killed more than 400 Turks and captured the Pasha himself.
+In September, they attempted to use “petard” explosives in an attack on Pest city, but the guards fought them off.
+Schwarzenberg was wounded in his leg and replaced by Archduke Matthias and Pálffy until the new commander arrived.

 The statue of Pálffy and Schwarzenberg in Győr

-The Ottomans’ army was roughly the same size.
-This army was waiting for the troops of Pasha Ibrahim who had been appointed as a Serdar in the meanwhile.
+The Ottoman army had a similar size.
+This army was waiting for Pasha Ibrahim’s troops, who had been appointed as Serdar in the meanwhile.

 A formation of Hungarian foot soldiers armed with muskets, 1591